Worth of Your Well-Being

-At Bay Alarm Medical, we’re committed to your security and well-being through products that protect your family, health, and independence.
-With medical alert technology for your home and the road, rest assured we’ll secure the best for your future as well.
+At Bay Alarm Medical, we’re committed to your security and well-being through products such as our medical alert systems that protect your family, health, and independence.
+With medical life alert technology for your home and the road, rest assured we’ll secure the best for your future as well.

 Many thanks to the U.S. Bureau of Labor Statistics and the U.S. Department of Labor for researching and publishing the data used in this analysis.
 The Employer Costs for Employee Compensation (ECEC) report is a product of the National Compensation Survey.
 This survey measures employer costs for wages, salaries, and employee benefits.
 The ECEC measures the average cost to employers for wages, salaries, and benefits per employee hour worked.

 For our purposes, we only included data on private industry workers, which include workers in the private nonfarm economy, except those in private households.
 According to the BLS, data were collected from a sample of about 27,200 occupational observations selected from a sample of about 6,600 private industry establishments.

 For more technical documentation on the data included in this study, please review this BLS report.